Find out how to stop all those unsolicited calls to your landline once and for all.

 Not for nothing are unsolicited calls referred to as 'nuisance calls'.

-Here, we'll arm you with the information you need to strike back at nuisance callers and keep unsolicited calls at a minimum.
-And we’ll take a look at the services some broadband providers offer to help you too.
+Here, we'll arm you with the information you need to strike back at nuisance callers and keep unsolicited calls to a minimum.
+We'll also walk you through the services some broadband providers offer to help you, too.

-Steps you can take to take the fight to nuisance callers
+Steps you can take to take to fight nuisance callers

 Follow these precautions and you'll be doing all you can to keep safe and play nuisance callers at their own game.

 1. Be careful who you give your details to

 Prevention is always better than a cure, and that goes double for nuisance calls.